Knowledge is power. To make an informed decision about the abortion pill, it is important to know the facts.

-- The abortion pill is two medications: mifepristone and misoprostol.
+- The abortion pill is two medications.

 - The abortion pill is typically prescribed for up to 11 weeks of pregnancy.